Bulgaria in the Eurovision Song Contest: Participation

-The Bulgarian National Television (BNT) is a full member of the European Broadcasting Union (EBU) since 1 January 1993, thus eligible to participate in the Eurovision Song Contest since then.
+Bulgarian National Television (BNT) has been a full member of the European Broadcasting Union (EBU) since 1 January 1993, thus eligible to participate in the Eurovision Song Contest since then.
 It has participated in the contest representing Bulgaria since its in 2005.
 Before becoming a member of the EBU, earlier contests had often been broadcast on BNT.

-The first participant in the contest with a Bulgarian origin is Nora Nova, a jazz and a pop singer who left Bulgaria for political reasons in 1959 and later represented in 1964.
+The first participant in the contest of Bulgarian origin is Nora Nova, a jazz and a pop singer who left Bulgaria for political reasons in 1959 and later represented in 1964.

 History

 1993-2003

 BNT had planned to debut at the Eurovision Song Contest in 1993, 1996, and 2003; the latter year the broadcaster was unable to take part after the EBU decided that too many countries would be relegated from participation in 2003 if the country took part.